mia-platform/documentation/docs/development_suite/api-console/api-design/limit-user-actions.md

 ### Updating rules on a Company

-The API for updating the rules on a Companty is defined as follows.
+The API for updating the rules on a Company is defined as follows.

 :::info
 **NOTE**